pramodksahoo/devops-sso-hub/docs/microservices-overview.md

 # SSO Hub Microservices Overview

+> **Last Updated**: August 19, 2025
+> **Status**: ✅ Production Ready - All 13 microservices implemented and functional

 ## Introduction

-SSO Hub is a comprehensive Single Sign-On (SSO) platform designed to integrate with 11 major DevOps tools.
-The platform is built using a microservices architecture that provides scalability, maintainability, and flexibility.
-This document provides an overview of all microservices in the system.
+SSO Hub is a **production-ready** Single Sign-On (SSO) platform designed to integrate with **11 major DevOps tools**.
+The platform is built using a modern microservices architecture that provides scalability, maintainability, and flexibility.
+This document provides a comprehensive overview of all 13 microservices in the system.

 ## Architecture Overview

-The SSO Hub platform consists of 12 core microservices, each responsible for specific functionality:
+The SSO Hub platform consists of **13 core microservices** plus infrastructure services, each responsible for specific functionality:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐